innocent-mbele/azure-cloud-labs/azure-load-balancer/README.md

-# Project 04 - Azure Standard Load Balancer
+# Azure Standard Load Balancer

 ## Overview

 This project demonstrates the deployment and configuration of an Azure Standard Load Balancer to distribute HTTP traffic across two Ubuntu Linux virtual machines running Nginx.
-A backend pool, health probe and load balancing rule were configured to provide high availability and automatic traffic distribution.
+A frontend public IP, backend pool, HTTP health probe and load balancing rule were configured to provide high availability and automatic traffic distribution.
+Nginx was installed on both virtual machines, backend health was verified and load balancing was confirmed using a web browser and PowerShell `curl` commands.

----

-## Configuration Completed

-- Deployed Azure Standard Load Balancer
-- Configured a Frontend Public IP
-- Created a Backend Pool
-- Added two Ubuntu Linux virtual machines
-- Configured an HTTP Health Probe
-- Created an HTTP Load Balancing Rule
-- Installed and configured Nginx on both virtual machines
-- Verified backend health
-- Confirmed traffic distribution across both servers

 ---